projscale/saforia/README.md

 - Quick generate: type a postfix, pick a method (or use default), enter the viewer password, and generate.
 - Saved postfixes: add label/postfix/method.
 Double‑click an entry (or press Generate) to enter the viewer password and copy the result.
 - Preferences: set the default generation method used by quick generate and new entries.
+- Preferences: autosave in Quick generate toggles whether the “Save this postfix” option is checked by default.
 - Preferences: on Linux/Wayland you can enable “Mask sensitive content” to keep secrets hidden on platforms where capture blocking isn’t reliable.
 - Backup: export/import saved postfixes to a JSON file; optional passphrase uses Argon2id + ChaCha20‑Poly1305.
 - Clipboard: set auto‑clear seconds (0 = off).
 After copying, clipboard is cleared after the delay.